Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Multiple Estimation Models for Adaptive ILC

 Note how the best model $j^*$ depends only on iteration $k$ in Case $1$, but depends on both iteration $k$ and time $t$ in Case $2$.
 The control law can then be formulated as follows:

 where $0 < \beta < 1$, and $j^*$ denotes either $j_{k}^{*}$ or $j_{k}^{*}(t)$, depending on whether criterion \eqref{eq:Case1} or \eqref{eq:Case2} is being used.
-Evidently, the control law uses parameter estimates corresponding to the model with minimum identification error, in the sense of either criterion.
+Evidently, the control law uses parameter estimates corresponding to the model with minimum identification error in the sense of either criterion.
+In iteration $1$, model $1$ is chosen for control design without loss of generality.
 Note that all models continue to be updated irrespective of which model is chosen in \eqref{eq:ControlMM}.
 Substituting \eqref{eq:ControlMM} in \eqref{eq:TrackErr}, and using \eqref{eq:IdentErrMM},

 Each model $j \in \mathcal{M}$ is updated according to the following law, similar to \eqref{eq:ParEstSM}: